DennerAzevedo/ctsp-python/README.md

 ## Getting Started
 ### Putting the server up

-First of all, clone the github project into a local machine running:
+First of all, clone the GitHub project into a local machine running:

 ```
 git clone https://github.com/CTSP-Software/ctsp-python